-213. On January 20, 2025, President Trump also issued an Executive Order titled "Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government" ("Gender Ideology EO"), directing that "federal funds shall not be used to promote gender ideology."
+232. On January 20, 2025, President Trump also issued an Executive Order titled 'Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government" ("Gender Ideology EO"), directing that "federal funds shall not be used to promote gender ideology."
 Exec.
 Order No. 14,168., 90 Fed.
 Reg.
 8615 (Jan.
-30, 2025), §2(f).
-The Order defines "gender ideology" as a "false claim" that "replaces the biological category of sex with an ever-shifting concept of self-assessed gender identity," and that "includes the idea that there is a vast spectrum of genders that are disconnected from one's sex."
+30, 2025). §2(f).
+The Order defines "gender ideology" as a "false claim" that "replaces the biological category of sex with an ever-shifting concept of self-assessed gender identity," and that 'includes the idea that there is a vast spectrum of genders that are disconnected from one's sex."
 Id. at §2(g).

-4 214.
-Additionally, on January 20, 2025, President Trump issued an executive order 5 targeting immigration, entitled "Protecting the American People against Invasion" ("January 20 Anti-Immigration Order").
+233. Additionally, on January 20, 2025, President Trump issued an executive order targeting immigration, entitled "Protecting the American People against Invasion" ("January 20 Anti-Immigration Order").
 Exec.
 Order No. 14,159, 90 Fed.
 Reg.
 8443 (Jan.
 29, 2025).
-On 6 7 February 19, 2025, President Trump issued another executive order targeting immigration, 8 entitled "Ending Taxpayer Subsidization of Open Borders" ("February 19 Anti-Immigration 9 Order").
+On February 19, 2025, President Trump issued another executive order targeting immigration, entitled "Ending Taxpayer Subsidization of Open Borders" ("February 19 Anti-Immigration Order").
 Exec.
 Order No. 14,218, 90 Fed.
 Reg.
 10581 (Feb.
 25, 2025).
-Section 2(a) of the 10 February 19 Anti-Immigration Order directs all federal agencies to "identify all federally funded programs administered by the agency that currently permit illegal aliens to obtain any 11 12 cash or non-cash public benefit, and, consistent with applicable law, take all appropriate actions 13 to align such agencies with the purposes of this order and the requirements of applicable 14 Federal law, including the [Personal Responsibility and Work Opportunity Reconciliation Act of 1996]."
+Section 2(a) of the February 19 Anti-Immigration Order directs all federal agencies to "identify all federally funded programs administered by the agency that currently permit illegal aliens to obtain any cash or non-cash public benefit, and, consistent with applicable law, take all appropriate actions to align such agencies with the purposes of this order and the requirements of applicable Federal law, including the [Personal Responsibility and Work Opportunity Reconciliation Act of 1996]."
 Id.
-15

-16 On January 27, 2025, OMB issued a memorandum requiring all "Federal 215. agencies to identify and review all Federal financial assistance agencies and supporting 17 18 activities consistent with the President's policies and requirements."
+234. On January 27, 2025, OMB issued a memorandum requiring all "Federal agencies to identify and review all Federal financial assistance agencies and supporting activities consistent with the President's policies and requirements."
 Off.
-Of Mgmt. & Budget, 19 Exec.
+Of Mgmt. & Budget, Exec.
 Off.
 Of the President, OMB Memo.
-No. 25-13, Temporary Pause of Agency Grant, Loan, and Other Financial Assistance Programs (2025), implementing the Anti-DEI, Gender 20 21 Ideology, and Anti-Immigration Orders.
-The memorandum instructed all federal agencies to 22 temporarily suspend "all activities related to obligation or disbursement of all Federal financial 23 assistance, and other relevant agency activities that may be implicated by the executive orders, 24 including, but not limited to ...
+No. 25-13, Temporary Pause of Agency Grant, Loan, and Other Financial Assistance Programs (2025), implementing the Anti-DEI, Gender

+Ideology, and Anti-Immigration Orders.
+The memorandum instructed all federal agencies to temporarily suspend "all activities related to obligation or disbursement of all Federal financial assistance, and other relevant agency activities that may be implicated by the executive orders, including, but not limited to . . .
 DEI."
 Id.

-216. In the hours after OMB issued the funding freeze memorandum, Head Start agencies from across the nation scrambled to determine whether, and to what extent, the funding freeze impacted them.
-HHS provided no guidance or clarity, and Head Start agencies struggled to get into contact with government officials.51

-217. The following day, numerous Head Start officials reported that they could no longer access their PMS accounts.
+- 235. In the hours after OMB issued the funding freeze memorandum, Head Start agencies from across the nation scrambled to determine whether, and to what extent, the funding freeze impacted them.
+HHS provided no guidance or clarity, and Head Start agencies struggled to get into contact with government officials.54 - 236.
+The following day, numerous Head Start officials reported that they could no longer access their PMS accounts.
 Id.
 Because of the Three-Day Rule, several agencies made the difficult decision to shut down.
-Parents were forced to try to find alternative childcare- and those with no alternative could not go to work and lost wages critical to supporting their families.52 Several agencies temporarily laid off staff and contemplated permanent closure.53

-218. On January 29, 2025, OMB rescinded the funding freeze memorandum after the freeze was enjoined by multiple federal courts.
+Parents were forced to try to find alternative childcare-and those with no alternative could not go to work and lost wages critical to supporting their families.
+Several agencies temporarily laid off staff and contemplated permanent closure.
+Several agencies temporarily laid off staff and contemplated permanent closure. - 237.
+On January 29, 2025, OMB rescinded the funding freeze memorandum after the freeze was enjoined by multiple federal courts.
 Off.
 Of Mgmt. & Budget, Exec.
 Off.
 Of the President, OMB Memo.
 No. 25-14, Recession of M-25-13 (2025).
 Despite the rescission, Head Start agencies struggled to get access to frozen funds.
-A week later, at least 45 agencies serving nearly 20,000 children in 23 states, Washington D.C., and Puerto Rico were still locked out of their funding.54 ii.
-The March 14 DEI Ban and the April 16 DEIA Certification.
+A week later, at least 45 agencies serving nearly 20,000 children in 23 states, Washington D.C., and Puerto Rico were still locked out of their funding.57